 Under English common law it has long been established that a partnership or firm is not a 'person' or legal entity1, although the firm may sue and be sued in the firm name2.
 However, the Interpretation Act 1978 provides that, in legislation, unless the contrary appears, 'person' includes a body of persons unincorporated, and various legislative provisions have been construed in a way that treat partnerships as having legal personality3.
-Under the Corporate Manslaughter and Corporate Homicide Act 2007, a partnership is guilty of corporate manslaughter if the way in which its activities are managed or organised causes a
+Under the Corporate Manslaughter and Corporate Homicide Act 2007, a partnership is guilty of corporate manslaughter if the way in which its

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.